-Investments in any intergovernmental investment pool, money market fund, time deposit or savings account or U.S. Treasuries should be determined by its liquidity (maturity) and by the current interest rate being offered at the time of consideration - both of which are publicly advertised for all of these investment options so no bidding is required.
+Investments in any intergovernmental investment pool, money market fund, time deposit or savings account or U.S. Treasuries should be determined by its liquidity (maturity) and by the current interest rate being offered at the time of consideration - both of which are publicly advertised for all these investment options, so no bidding is required.

-As of September 30, 2022, all deposit accounts had been opened in accordance with the County's procurement policy and the investment accounts that were open were compared to other investment options and remain the most favorable (safety, liquidity and interest rates) to meet the County's investment objectives.
+As of September 30, 2023, all deposit accounts had been opened in accordance with the County's procurement policy and the investment accounts that were open were compared to other investment options and remain the most favorable for the County to meet its investment objectives (transparency, safety, liquidity, and yield).